antoniomercado/dockered-elk/README.md

 ### Tip 1
 The Elasticsearch cluster that is deployed uses Shield for authentication.
 The default admin username is `admin` and password `changeme`.
 Kibana uses these credentials to login to read the data that it visualizes for you and Logstash uses it to write the log data to the Elasticsearch database.
 You will want to change the default credentials if using this stack definition in a production system.
 There are several configuration files in this project which reference these default settings, so make sure to search all files when making these changes.

 ### Tip 2
 Each service in the stack has its own Dockerfile which defines the versions via Dockerfile `ENV` variables.
-This is where you would go to change the version of different services as the Elastic community relases new versions of the software.
+This is where you would go to change the version of different services as the Elastic community releases new versions of the software.

 ### Tip 3
 To change the Logstash filters you need to edit `logstash/logstash.conf`.
-The stack defaults to foltering nginx access and error logs.
+The stack defaults to filtering nginx access and error logs.

 # Contributions